Thomas Heck: Career and scholarship

-His later research expanded into the iconography and literature of Italian comedy, resulting in books such as Commedia dell’Arte: A Guide to the Primary and Secondary Literature (1988) and The Commedia dell’Arte in Naples (2001).
+Heck also published on the iconography and literature of Italian comedy, including Commedia dell’Arte: A Guide to the Primary and Secondary Literature (1988) and The Commedia dell’Arte in Naples (2001).
 He also published Picturing Performance: The Iconography of the Performing Arts (1999).
 In addition, Heck published dozens of articles in Soundboard, Early Music, and other academic journals.

 Role in the Guitar Foundation of America

 Heck convened the inaugural meeting of the Guitar Foundation of America in 1973 and drafted its articles of incorporation and bylaws.
-He attended every GFA convention thereafter, led the Research Round Table, and was a central figure in the organization’s intellectual life.
+He attended every GFA convention thereafter and led the Research Round Table.
 He founded the GFA Archives, the GFA Monograph Series, and the peer-reviewed journal Soundboard Scholar.
 He also contributed a regular column titled "Works in Progress/Completed" in the GFA’s magazine, Soundboard, from its first issue in 1974.

-In 2007, he received the GFA Hall of Fame Distinguished Service Award for his lifelong service to the guitar community.
+In 2007, he received the GFA Hall of Fame Distinguished Service Award.

 Later life

-After retiring to Santa Barbara, California, in 2001, Heck remained involved in music, service, and technology.
-He worked as a music minister, studied web design, supported nonprofit organizations, and volunteered in hospice care.
-He also initiated the digitization of 37 volumes of Soundboard magazine (1974–2010), making them available to researchers in searchable formats.
+After retiring to Santa Barbara, California, in 2001, Heck worked as a music minister, studied web design, supported nonprofit organizations, and volunteered in hospice care.
+He also initiated the digitization of 37 volumes of Soundboard magazine (1974–2010).
+The digitized volumes were subsequently made searchable for researchers.